 3) Buy Items That Actually Help You Enjoy The Moments

-Another good strategy is to buy items that actually offer psychological benefits.
+A smart strategy is to buy items that actually offer psychological benefits.

 In a paper for the Journal of Consumer Psychology, psychologists Darwin A. Guevarra and Ryan T. Howell say that experiences are good because they “satisfy the psychological needs of autonomy, competence, and relatedness.”
 Material possessions can do the same things.
 Spend your money on competence, autonomy, and relatedness.”